dcpurton/invert_proclaim/README.md

 ## Installation

 Just download either `invert_proclaim.sh` (Linux or Mac OS) or `invert_proclaim.ps1` (Windows).
+No special installation is required.

-No special Edit the Script file and ensure the dependency paths are set correctly.
+Edit the Script file and ensure the dependency paths are set correctly.

 ## Usage